chazsconi/chazsconi.github.io/_posts/2024-11-19-evolution-of-a-sandbox-platform.md

 ## What is a sandbox?

 In case you haven't come across the concept of sandboxes before, the idea is to provide an individual, ephemeral, isolated, deterministic test environments, ideally with a consistent set of test data that allows a number of use cases including:
 * Development, maintenance and testing of software
 * Running CI pipelines for pull requests
 * Running CI pipelines for mobile apps prior to release to Appstore/Playstore.
 * Demos for training, promotion videos etc.

-## Disclaimer

-Before I go further, and describe all the versions we went through, I should make it clear that although I was a user of the sandbox platform from Version 2, I was only working as part of the sandbox team from the start of version 3 onwards.

-This, combined with the fact of it being around a decade ago since Version 2, means that some of these earlier details could be at best a bit sketchy and at worse incorrect.

 ## Version 1 - Vagrant laptops